Victor Starffin: Post-war career

 After a brief period working as an interpreter for the U.S. Occupation authorities (SCAP), Starukhin returned to professional baseball in 1946, but chose not to return to the Giants, instead signing a contract with a new team, the Pacific Baseball Club, owned by Komajiro Tamura.
 Pacific's contracts with several famous players, including Starukhin, led to a serious conflict, and Pacific was forced to forfeit four games.
 However, this decision ultimately resulted in Starukhin's old team the Giants losing the first Japanese championship after World War II, as one of Pacific's forfeited games had been a loss to Kinki Great Ring (now the Fukuoka SoftBank Hawks): the change from a loss to a win gave Great Ring the title over the Giants.

 Starukhin stayed with Pacific in 1947, which became known as the Taiyo Robins.
 In 1948 he moved to Tamura's other team, the Kinsei/Daiei Stars, staying with that franchise through 1953 (although Tamura sold the team to Daiei Film after the 1948 season).
 Starukhin finally signed with the Takahashi/Tombow Unions (a forerunner of the Chiba Lotte Marines) in 1954–55.
 In 1955, his last season, he became the first career 300-game winner in Japanese professional baseball.
 Originally, it was thought that Starukhin recorded his 300th win against the Kintetsu Pearls at Kawasaki Stadium on July 28, 1955.
 However, due to NPB rules on pitcher wins pre-war, it was only considered his 298th.
 He would get his actual 300th win on the 9th of September against his former Daiei Stars team at Nishinokyogoku Stadium in Kyoto City.
 When asked what he wanted to do next, Starukhin stated he wanted to get 2,000 career strikeouts and 100 shutouts before ending his baseball career.
 He never got to do so, due to him being forced to retire as after a 7-21 record in 1955, he was cut from the Unions and no other team wanted to sign him, despite him stating he was willing to also pitch for free.
 He retired in 1955 with a career record of 303 wins and 176 losses.

 Retirement

 After retirement, he became an actor and presenter of radio programs.

 Death

 In 1957, Starukhin was killed in a traffic accident when the car he was driving was hit by a tram on the Tōkyū Tamagawa Line (now replaced by the Tōkyū Den-en-toshi Line) in Setagaya, Tokyo on his way to a high school reunion with his classmates from Asahikawa Higashi High School.
-The exact circumstances of the incident are debated to this day, with speculation ranging from a simple accident to suicide or drunk driving.
+The 2022 documentary Tokyo Giant: The Legend of Victor Starffin stated that Starffin apparently had been drinking earlier, which may or may not have played a part in the crash.

 Starukhin is buried in Tama Cemetery in Tokyo.
 He was the first player to be honored in a funeral where former teammates of his shared stories of his time playing with them.